thebigsleepjoe/PitheeScraper/README.md

 To run: `python3 main.py <token> <nWinners> <nPosts>`

 NOTE: If you want >50 winners, you will need to wait a loooong time, as the API only allows us to fetch the last 50 winners.
 More on why this is can be seen below.
+Posts are acquired first, and it typically takes a very short amount of time to fetch this data in comparison.

 ## How to get your token